kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 A rule may specify:

   * **Sources:** The source identities to which the rule applies.
 A request’s identity must match one of the listed sources.
 Supported sources are:
+    * **Kubernetes ServiceAccount** (with the ability to specify all ServiceAccounts in a given namespace)
     * **SPIFFE ID**
-    * **Kubernetes ServiceAccount** (with the ability to specify a whole namespace)

-  * **Attributes:** Conditions on the target workload, at the time of writing this, only port is supported.
+  * **Attributes:** Used to narrow the scope of the rule to apply to only some subset of traffic for the target workload destination.
+Currently, only port is supported.
 If no attributes are specified, the rule applies to all traffic toward the target.

 ### Policy Actions